KeneAli/Predicting-Customer-Review-Scores-Using-Machine-Learning/README.md

-Project Overview
+Project Overview:
 This project focuses on building a machine learning model to predict whether a customer review score for an order will be positive (4-5) or negative (1-3).
 The dataset includes customer orders, product details, payment information, and delivery metrics.
 The goal is to analyze key factors affecting review scores and provide actionable business recommendations.

-Business Problem
+Business Problem:
 Customer satisfaction is crucial for e-commerce success.
 Understanding what influences review scores helps businesses optimize logistics, pricing, and customer service.
 By predicting review scores in advance, companies can take proactive measures to improve customer experience and minimize negative feedback.

-Data Sources & Preprocessing
+Data Sources & Preprocessing:
 The project utilized multiple datasets:

 Orders Dataset: Order status, timestamps, and delivery times.